zebpalmer/WeatherAlerts/README.txt

 NOTES:
-Currently the performance parsing the entire US alert feed isn't great, but in most use cases this won't be needed.
+Currently the performance parsing the entire US alert feed isn't great (about a second on decent hardware, 3-4 seconds on slower hardware) but in most use cases this won't be needed.
 When running for a state summary or specific location, we grab and parse the state feed, which is much smaller.

 There are three use cases that I am moving to support first.
 1) command line usage (or calling from another script) 2) Usage via a Nagios (or similar) monitoring script 3) powering a web api that given